 Add Drive a Tank to the list of offbeat adventures for travelers.
 Drive a Tank is one of only a handful of venues in the United States where civilians can spend a day learning how to drive military vehicles.
 During the Drive a Tank adventure, you'll start the day by operating an FV433 Abbott with an open hatch.
-Once you've had some time to soak up that experience, you'll then move on to steering a FV432 Armored Personnel Carrier, which is requires the driver to peer through a periscope in order to see where he or she is going.
+Once you've had some time to soak up that experience, you'll then move on to steering a FV432 Armored Personnel Carrier, which requires the driver to peer through a periscope in order to see where he or she is going.

-And if you're lucky, you may even get to shoot blank shells from a tank's cannon.
+And if you're lucky, you may even get to shoot blank shells from a tank's cannon as well.

 A Day at Drive a Tank